 The density of recipient sites (the number of sites per area) determines how close together the follicular grafts are placed.
-The spacing of recipient sites depends upon a number of factors.
-These include:
+The spacing of recipient sites depends upon a number of factors including:

 - Desired graft density for the hair restoration

-- Location on the scalp (grafts are generally placed closer together towards the front of the scalp and father apart towards the crown)
+- Location on the scalp (grafts are generally placed closer together towards the front of the scalp and the forelock area and spaced further apart towards the crown)

 - Size of area to be covered

 - Ability to safely harvest a specific number of grafts in one hair transplant session

 - Size of the individual follicular units (smaller follicular units can be placed into smaller recipient sites and smaller recipient sites can be placed closer together)

 - Popping and other local factors that limit the very close placement of grafts during the hair restoration procedure